 In the case of a permanent exclusion, a meeting will be arranged and the family may arrange representation and / or bring a friend.
+The local authority is able to attend the hearing as an observer and the panel will need to consent if the family want the local authority to make representations on their behalf.

-Families have the right to apply for a review by an independent review panel within 15 days of being notified of a permanent exclusion.
+Families have the right to apply for a review by an independent review panel within 15 days of being notified of the outcome of the pupil discipline committee hearing.